Mc-Cheater/Portfolio/README.md

   The call construct_cluster will consider x as a cluster and add it's neighbor to the cluster. if an element added is a kernel each element d-connected to x will be added to it.

+  ##### Similarity

+  Each one of the precedently presented algorithms rely on a dissimilarity measure (generally the euclidian distance).

+  However for qualitative datasets this calculation is impracticable, feature encoding is a good way of handling this problem.

+  By embedding the features of a qualitative dataset to a low dimensional space we can apply this calculation provided that those vector capture the similarity.

+  #### Hashian and Liu modélisation: